infraspecdev/infraspec.dev/content/blog/nfs-fs-as-docker-volume.md

 NFS, also known as Network File System, is a distributed file system protocol that allows clients to access files and directories stored on remote servers as if they were local.
 Operated over a network, NFS provides a shared file system that can be accessed by multiple clients simultaneously.
 NFS offers benefits such as centralised storage management, improved data availability, and seamless file sharing across heterogeneous environments.

-## Install these Before proceeding further
+## Prerequisites

+We need the following tools preinstalled before proceeding forward.

-- NFS server installed
+- NFS server
-- Docker and Docker-compose installed
+- Docker and Docker-compose

 My journey began with setting up an NFS server.
 I created a directory at `/srv/nfs` where the NFS server would store the shared files.
 I then added an entry to the `/etc/exports` file, specifying that the directory `/srv/nfs` could be accessed by any client with read-write permissions.
 I also set the permissions for the NFS directory to 755, ensuring that the owner had full read-write-execute permissions while others had read-and-execute permissions.